Vikeo/ExamExample-JmdictGQL/README.md

 ## How to update the schema in the client

-- If you make changes to the schema in the server, you will need to update the schema in the client.
+If you make changes to the schema in the server, you will need to update the schema in the client.

-  - Go into the server directory and run `dotnet run`. *The server needs to run for the client to be able to download the updated schema.*
+- Open a terminal and navigate to the `Server` directory and run `dotnet run`. *The server needs to run for the client to be able to download the updated schema.*

-  - Go into the client directory and run `dotnet graphql update`.
+- Open another terminal and navigate to the client directory and run `dotnet graphql update`.

-  If the `schema.graphql` doesn't update, run `dotnet graphql download http://localhost:5051/graphql/` to redownload the entire schema.
+    If the `schema.graphql` file doesn't update, remove it and run `dotnet graphql download http://localhost:5051/graphql/` to redownload the entire schema.

-- The client will now have the latest schema, but now we need to update the queries:
+The client will now have the latest schema, **now we need to update the automatically generated query classes**:

-  - Run `dotnet clean`, which has been configured to delete the `obj` folder, followed by `dotnet build`.
+- In the client directory run `dotnet clean`, which has been configured to delete the `obj` folder
+- Then run `dotnet build` to generate the needed GraphQL-related files.

 TODO: